Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class Store

-The Class Store object describes the exact physical storage of a Layer.
+The Class Store object describes the physical storage of a Layer.
 This enables the client to detect when multiple Layers are served from the same Store.
 Storing multiple layers in a single store allows them to share resources.
 When the resources are shared, layers with different attribute schemas or symbology but the same content type can be served efficiently.

 <table>